isomerpages/cpib-corp-old/press-room/press-releases/_posts/2024-04-30-post-Constant Vigilance Vital To The Fight Against Corruption.md

 information in the rental process, and no evidence to suggest any abuse of position by the Ministers for personal gain.</p>
 <p>CPIB however discovered that there was a lack of precision in the determination
-of “Guide Rent” by Singapore Land Authority’s (SLA) for the rentals, which led to an error in SLA’s public statement on 12 May 2023 which stated that Minister Shanmugam had paid above the guide rent when the monthly rental paid was in fact equal to the correct guide rent.
+of “Guide Rent” by Singapore Land Authority (SLA) for the rentals, which led to an error in SLA’s public statement on 12 May 2023 which stated that Minister Shanmugam had paid above the guide rent when the monthly rental paid was in fact equal to the correct guide rent.
 While this has no bearing